University of California Santa Barbara, Media Arts and Technology

 This town exists as an important drenching point.
 Here in Gamboa the land slides into the canal and must constantly be dredged.

 I also often wander around Gamboa town and I sometimes go to Panama city for supplies.
 I record folks I meet, not on the street but along the way: the local sign builder; an American pastor recruited to preach in English over 40 years ago; a young man, the son of Panamanian canal engineer- one of the only in his position during those times when Americans ran everything to do with the Canal.
 And I collect sound archives.

 The Americans came up with the locks as a solution for the canal project the French gave up on.

 Matthew Parker: “[The canal] did not so much impact on the environment as change it forever.
 Mountains were moved, the land bridge between the north and south American continents was severed, and more than 150 sq miles of jungle was submerged under a new man-made lake.
 To defeat deadly mosquitoes, hundreds of square miles of what we would now call “vital wetlands” were drained and filled, and vast areas poisoned or smothered in thousands of gallons of crude oil.” – Changing Course, The Guardian

 Many lives have been lost in the building of the canal most to accidents and others to yellow fever.
 The majority of lives lost were black men from the West Indies.
 Thousands died drenching the canal – over 20,000.

-I recover items from the River Charge: flip-flops, obviously modern, so many types and sizes of flip-flops – there something about shoes.
-There are lots of pesticide containers and bottles of different sorts too.
+I recover items from the River Charge: flip-flops, obviously modern, so many types and sizes of flip-flops -there is something about shoes that are haunting – and find lots of pesticide containers and bottles of many different sorts too.